 The idea is that feeder exercises increase blood flow to a particular muscle.
 This increase in blood supply increases the supply of nutrients to that muscle, as well as helping to clear away some of the debris from the previous days workout.

-Here’s a video of Piana describing feeder workouts if you’d like to watch:
+Here’s a YouTube video of Piana describing feeder workouts if you’d like to watch:

 Rich Piana was on the sauce, and advice that’s geared towards lifters training with pharmaceutical assistance isn’t necessarily going to work as well for naturals.